alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 * The topic with which I regularly conclude my six-term series of lectures in Munich is the partial differential equations of physics.
 We do not really deal with mathematical physics, but with <em>physical mathematics</em>; not with the mathematical formulation of physical facts, but with the physical motivation of mathematical methods.
 The oft-mentioned "prestabilized harmony" between what is mathematically interesting and what is physically important is met at each step and lends an esthetic — I should like to say metaphysical — attraction to our subject.

   Arnold Sommerfeld, in *Partial Differential Equations in Physics* (Academic Press, New York, 1949).
 * Stoke's theorem shares three important attributes with many fully evolved major theorems:
    1. It is trivial.
    2. It is trivial because the terms appearing in it have been properly defined.
    3. It has significant consequences.

   Michael Spivak, in *Calculus on Manifolds: A Modern Approach to Classical Theorems of Advanced Calculus* (CRC Press, Boca Raton, 2018).
+* Far from an isolated gravitational source one might expect an idealized simple description of spacetime—asymptotic Utopia.
+However the remark of the British Prime Minister Chamberlain in 1939 on Czechoslovakia is relevant here: "This is a far far away country about which we know very little".
+  John Stewart, in *Advanced General Relativity* (Cambridge University Press, Cambridge, 1991).
+* As usual, all roads lead to black holes.

+  Andrew Strominger, in *Lectures on the Infrared Structure of Gravity and Gauge Theory* (Princeton University Press, Princeton, 2018).
 * Isn’t it surprising that we can do physics at all?

   Kurt Sundermeyer, in *Symmetries in Fundamental Physics* (Springer, Cham, 2014).